bat/bat/INSTALL.md

 we know there is nothing distribution-dependent inside of BAT.
 A gcc version >4.2 should suffice to compile the C++ code.

-The installation and functionality of BAT has also been tested on MAC OS X.
+The installation and functionality of BAT has also been tested on Mac OS X with gcc and clang.

 Windows is not supported.